 We all know how to create a bootable USB drive from an ISO.
-We have already covered it twice using dd command and Etcher utilities.
-However, we are going to do it reverse.
-Yes, In this brief tutorial, we will see how to create an ISO from a bootable USB drive that we created already.
+We can create bootable USB devices using dd command, Ventoy, Etcher, Popsicle, Bootiso, MultiCD and Mkusb.
+Now, we are going to do it reverse.
+Yes, in this brief tutorial, we will see how to create an ISO from a bootable USB drive in Linux that we created already.
 This will be very helpful when you lost your actual ISO image and wanted to create an additional bootable drive.

-Create An ISO From A Bootable USB Drive
+1. Create An ISO From A Bootable USB Drive Using GNOME Disks

 On Arch Linux and its derivatives:

 Once installed, plug your USB drive in your system.
-Then open GNOME Disks utility either from Menu or Unity.
+Then open GNOME Disks utility either from the Dash or Menu.

 The default interface of GNOME Disks will look like below.

 Enter the name and choose the location to save the ISO image.
 I am going to save it in Documents folder.
 Finally, click "Start creating" icon.

 Now, GNOME Disks utility will start to create an ISO image from the bootable USB drive.